Sk16er/Basic_Voicecommand_-Tool/README.md

 This is a Python-based personal assistant that can perform various tasks such as opening applications, searching YouTube videos, setting timers, recording audio and video, adding and reading notes, and more.
 It uses speech recognition to take commands and responds with speech.
+# If you wanted to download this you can download the zip file here this incclide the modules [zip](https://drive.google.com/file/d/1MdArWlmeX5yR7bwpu6hTCLeMsQx6bdPR/view?usp=sharing)

 ## Features